wheelofheaven/wheelofheaven.io/content/en/intro/at-a-glance/the-foundation.md

 ### Cosmic pluralism

+Cosmic pluralism is the first foundational aspect of the Wheel of Heaven hypothesis, centered around the idea that the vastness of space is home to a multitude of worlds, each harboring intelligent life.
+This concept suggests that our planet is but one of countless others that host advanced civilizations, highlighting the incredible diversity and potential for life throughout the cosmos.

+This notion of cosmic pluralism challenges the idea that Earth is unique in its capacity to support intelligent life.
+Instead, it posits that the universe is teeming with a wide variety of life forms and civilizations, each with their own unique histories, technologies, and cultures.
+By acknowledging the existence of these diverse worlds, we can begin to appreciate the interconnectedness of life on a cosmic scale and recognize the potential for collaboration and learning between different species and civilizations.

+Cosmic pluralism also underscores the importance of humanity's continued exploration of the universe, as it implies that our quest for knowledge and understanding is not limited to our home planet.
+By venturing beyond Earth, we have the opportunity to discover new worlds, encounter other intelligent life forms, and gain insights that can enhance our own civilization.

 ### The Tradition

 The Tradition represents the enduring awareness that Earth is just one of many inhabited worlds in the cosmos.
 Throughout history, this recognition of our place in the universe has been preserved and transmitted across generations.
 The Tradition encompasses not only the understanding of extraterrestrial life but also the ancestral wisdom concerning various scientific, technological, and historical knowledge.